 Cost of living

-To obtain a Swedish residence permit, students are required to have a minimum of SEK 8370 per month for the duration of their studies.
-If you intend to study for a year or more, you must be able to support yourself for at least 10 months of the year.
+To obtain a Swedish residence permit, students are required to have a minimum of around SEK 9 000 per month for the duration of their studies (please check www.migrationsverket.se for an exact number).
 When you apply for your residence permit, you must enclose a bank statement showing that you have your own bank funds available in an account belonging to you.
 For more information, please visit the Swedish Migration Agency, Migrationsverket.
-Please note, living in Sweden can be costly, and SEK 8370 per month is the absolute minimum amount of money that you will require.
+Please note, living in Sweden can be costly, and around SEK 9 000 per month is the absolute minimum amount of money that you will require.

 It is important to remember that the cost of living will vary from person to person, depending on their lifestyle.
 Aside from rent and food, students will have expenses such as text books, transportation and socialising.
 If you come from a part of the world with a warmer climate, it is strongly recommended that you purchase winter clothing and shoes